This is an in-depth gear review of the MSR Windburner Coffee Press for 2024.

 > Some coffee grounds can squeeze through the side of the press

 If you own the MSR Windburner Stove and love good coffee then getting the coffee press is a bit of a no-brainer.
-The MSR coffee press for the Windburner is lightweight, compact, fits inside the stove when not in use, and makes good coffee.
+The MSR coffee press for the Windburner is lightweight, compact and fits inside the stove when not in use, and makes good coffee.

 If could possibly complain about anything it would be that some of the coffee grounds managed to get through the side of the press.
 While the amount was very minimal it did happen.
 While not enough to stop me from buying and using the press it is something to keep in mind.